roderickwoodman/comparingstocks/README.md

 ### Meaningful Data Formats

 Stock positions are inherently quite different in terms of things like dates, cash invested, volatility, and performance.
-But **ComparingStocks** generates the following high-level numbers in order to show the most insightful comparisons:
+But **ComparingStocks** generates the following high-level numbers that enable apples-to-apples comparisons:

 * Positions as a percentage of the total portfolio
 * Positions adjusted for risk